The Steam Engines of Oz: Plot

 A hundred years after the events that occurred in The Wonderful Wizard of Oz and after the defeat of the Wicked Witch, there is a modernized Emerald City that is ruled by the once-revered hero the Tin Man.
 The Land of Oz is at risk as the city expands its territory further and further.
 The last hope comes from a young mechanic named Victoria Wright, who works underneath the city.

 One day, Victoria gets a visit from Locasta, the Good Witch of the North, and her winged monkeys.
 Locasta warns Victoria that if the Emerald City continues to grow, all of Oz could lose its magic.
 Victoria decides to escape the Emerald City with Gromit the Munchkin technician and Phadrig Diggs, the younger brother of the famous “Wizard of Oz” Oscar Diggs.

 Phadrig's old friend, Candice, helps the friends escape to the forest near the Emerald City.
 While walking through the forest, Victoria gets ambushed and kidnapped by the lions Otho, Lucilia, and Magnus, the son of Cowardly Lion.
 Gromit and Phadrig come to her rescue.
 Upon hearing that Victoria and her friends are against the Tin Man and his machines, the Lions told them where to find the Munchkins.

 On their way to an isolated Munchkin village, Victoria, Gromit and Phadrig meet Heflin and his rebellious Munchkin gang.
 In a village, Victoria tries to reason with the Munchkins so that they could talk to the Tin Man, but to no avail.
-Irritated, Victoria decides to go back to the Emerald City and personally talk to the ruler of the City.
+Irritated, Victoria decides to go back to the Emerald City and personally talk to the ruler of the city.
 She, Phadrig and Gromit meet Sir Blackburn and his guards, who were sent by Tin Man to find the fugitives.
 After listening to Victoria's plan, Sir Blackburn confesses that there's no place for Munchkins or magic in Tin Man's perfect world.
 Victoria and her friends refuse to go with the soldiers and fight back, but Gromit gets hurt.
 The Lions ambush the soldiers and fight them.

 Later on, back in the Munchkin village, while Gromit was being taken care of, Phadrig saves his brother Oscar from falling off the invisible bridge.
-At the same time, in Emerald City, the Tin Man decides to wage war against the Lions.
+At the same time, in Emerald City, Tin Man decides to wage war against the Lions.